schigh/ghreviews/README.md

 # ghreviews (WIP)

+Little CLI tool to see if you have PR reviews out there on the Github

 ## Current usage:

 There will be `init` and `configure` functionality in the future, but for now, do the following: